arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ## Configuration and Control

-Configuration and control features allows customize the device's behavior to their specific needs.
-Whether it's setting up network connectivity or adjusting switch configurations, this sub-section will guide you through the carrier connectivity and profile setup processes.
+Configuration and control features allow the user to customize the device's behavior for their specific needs.
+If you are interested in learning how to set up network connectivity or adjust switch configurations, follow the section below.

 ### DIP Switch Configuration